Bachelor’s degree

 • 50% of the score in the specific motor skills test.

-The specific motor skills test is considered passed and will be included in the final average calculation if the candidate scores at least 5.00 as the average of the two tests, namely: a 50-meter speed run with a standing start and a standing long jump (motor performance will be converted into grades).
+The specific motor skills test is considered passed and is included in the calculation of the final average only if the candidate obtains at least a grade of 5.00 as the average of the two events, namely: a 60 m sprint from a standing start and the standing long jump (motor performance results will be converted into grades).

 1. COMMUNICATION AND MOTIVATION IN THE TEACHING CAREER;